trentm/json/README.md

 # Test suite

-    make test

-You can also limit (somewhat) which tests are run with the `TEST_ONLY` envvar, e.g.:

-    cd test && TEST_ONLY=executable nodeunit test.js

-I test against node 0.4 (less so now), 0.6, 0.8, and 0.10.
+    npm test   # or 'make test'

+This is using node-tap, so you can use all [its options](https://node-tap.org/docs/cli/), for example filtering which tests to run:

+    npm test -- -g stream

 # License